rsobon/angular-gulp-asset-management/README.md

 You can access the app on http://localhost:8000

-You can access the development version of index on http://localhost:8000/index.dev.html
+You can access the production version of index on http://localhost:8000/index.prod.html